 - Action Verbs: Put some punch into your writing by substituting boring words for vibrant action verbs.

 - Page Length: The shorter the page the better as long as you are able to say what needs to be said.
 Ask yourself do I need one or two pages?
 Don't add unnecessary verbiage for the sake of filling space, if it doesn't add value leave it off the page.
 On the other side of the coin don't leave out important details just to make the page shorter.

 - Objective: This has become an outdated addition in many cases but your industry may still use one.
 For additional assistance with this we have an objective examples article.

 Check through your fresher resume to see if you can locate any of these problems if you do you can go to the help page that corresponds to that problem you found to get some insight on how to remedy it.

 You will like it that you can be pointed in the right direction.
 If you identify the problems described above, then you can visit the associated page to find assistance to remedy them.

 - Wrap It Up

-Begin to enter your data as you arrive at each section, whether you use our free resume creator or you type it manually begin to use the information from the lists you created to write it.
-As you create it refer to the problems section above to make sure you verify you haven't caused an issue there and move to the next section adding others as appropriate.
+Begin to enter your data as you arrive at each section, whether you use our Free Resume Creator or you type it manually begin to use the information from the lists you've created to write it.
+As you create it refer to the problems section above to make sure you verify you haven't caused an issue there, move to the next section adding other sections as appropriate.